hongjhih77/hongjhih77.github.io/_posts/2023-10-27-Distributed Transaction.markdown

 Aggregate the infos about Distributed Transactions across multiple references.

+## Statement
+It's just a collection of all the references on the subject.
+Copyright belongs to the source.

 ---
 ### Two Phase Commit (2PC)
 #### Propose(Prepare) phase, Commit/Abort phase